mastrich00/DeepLearning-Ultrasound/README.md

 ## Dataset

-We use the **EchoNet-Dynamic** dataset, which contains 10,030 deidentified cardiac ultrasound videos.
+We use the **EchoNet-Dynamic** dataset, which originally contains 10,030 deidentified cardiac ultrasound videos.
+This repo only uses 500 videos currently.
 Each video is approximately 3 seconds long and recorded in grayscale B-mode.

 **Preprocessing**